Updated: June 2021

 Burnt coils.
 Spilt e-liquid.
 Leaking tanks.

-It’s easy to make a mistake when you start something new – and after ten years of vaping I think I’ve seen or made most of the mistakes here!
+It’s easy to make a mistake when starting to vape – and after 13 years of vaping I think I’ve seen or made most of the mistakes here!

-But don’t be put off – over those ten years e-cigarettes have got ever easier to use and with new beginner devices it’s getting easier and easier to start vaping.
-With the help of this guide, you can learn from others mistakes, and get off to vaping with a flying start.
+But don’t be put off – over those 13years e-cigarettes have become ever easier to use and with new beginner devices it’s getting easier and easier to start vaping.
+With the help of this guide, you can learn from other’s mistakes, and get off to vaping with a flying start.

 1. Buying an advanced vape mod from the word go

-One of the biggest problem new vapers make when they start vaping is buying the wrong device.
-Unfortunately, some shops encourage this by selling expensive high-end devices which are not right for new users.
+One of the biggest problems new vapers make when they start vaping is buying the wrong device.
+Unfortunately, some shops encourage this by selling expensive high-end devices that are not right for new users.

-When you start vaping ideally most vapers need something which is easy to use, has a draw similar to that of a cigarette, and delivers the right throat hit for you.
-One great option for new vapers is a pod system like these.
-Small, compact and coming with an automatic draw, they are very easy to use.
+Ideally, most new vapers need something which is easy to use, has a draw similar to that of a cigarette, and delivers the right throat hit for you.
+One great option for new vapers is a vape starter kit like these.
+Usually small, compact and often coming with an automatic draw, they are very easy to use.

-Another option is to get a device which can be upgraded with a simple change to the coil.
+Another option is to get a device that can be upgraded with a simple change of the coil.
 This means you can have a tight draw similar to a cigarette but with the option to switch to a vape with more vapour and a looser draw in the future.

 An exception to this is when you have friends who are willing to give support.
 You can often start by trying their devices and move straight to the high-end device your friends use.